plnvsr/spotify-clone/README.md

-inspired by code by antonio's project to learn about front-end technologies
+inspired by code by antonio's project to practice some front-end stack

 will try to complete this hopefully